iker-gutierrez/SNS-1064-dataset/README.md

 - evidence-grounded generation
 - explainable NLP in healthcare

-The separation between `judgement` and `evidence` supports traceability and interpretability, which are critical in medical applications.
+The separation between `judgement` and `evidence`/`considerations` supports traceability and interpretability, which are critical in medical applications.

 ---